zulip/zulip/docs/integration-guide.md

    through your code to double-check that you've followed Zulip's guidelines.
 3. Take a look at your git history to ensure your commits have been clear and logical (see [Version Control](version-control.html) for tips).
 If not, consider revising them with `git rebase --interactive`.
+For most webhooks, you'll want to squash your changes into a single commit and include a good, clear commit message.
 4. Push code to your fork.
 5. Submit a pull request to zulip/zulip.